AdriianCOE/HOI4-Map-Editor/README.md

   - state buildings;
   - victory points;
   - province buildings.
-- Keep all changes in memory until they are reviewed and applied.
+- Keep changes in memory until they are reviewed and applied.
-- Undo, redo or discard state changes.
+- Undo, redo, or discard state changes.

 ### Map views